use-inkubator/Ecosystem-Grants/applications/federated_staking.md

 The team's experience spans across multiple industries and technologies.
 We have a significant blockchain experience with Rust and CosmWasm over the past two years as well as Solidity/EVM and Algorand.
-Our team members have contributed to open source projects, including core repositories of Algorand such as [PyTEAL](https://github.com/algorand/pyteal).
+Our team members have contributed to open source blockchain projects, including core repositories of Algorand such as [PyTEAL](https://github.com/algorand/pyteal).

 More information about our team can be found in the [Team LinkedIn Profiles](#team-linkedin-profiles) section as well as the [Dot3 Website](https://www.dot3.dev).